frostburn/hewmp/README.md

 ```
 Warning: Not even `ET:` will affect something specified in raw cents.
 ## Primes beyond 31
-If a fraction contains primes larger than the supported `31` those will be converted to cents in the output.
+If a fraction contains primes larger than the supported `31` it will be converted to cents in the output.
 ```
 1 37/31
 ```